duarteocarmo/duarteocarmo.com/content/posts/58-this-article-is-now-a-podcast.md

 title: You can now listen to this blog
-date: 12-07-2023 08:00
+date: 12-08-2023 05:00
-description:  # TODO
+description: Cloning my voice and automatically generating transcripts for my blog
 status: published
 slug: you-can-now-listen-to-this-blog
-thumbnail: # TODO
+thumbnail: images/58/podcaster.png

-One of my favorite [Portuguese columnists](https://www.publico.pt/autor/joao-miguel-tavares) has this weird thing about his opinion column.
+One of my favorite [Portuguese columnists](https://www.publico.pt/autor/joao-miguel-tavares) has this weird thing about his column.
 Maybe it's more common than I thought.
-But for every piece he publishes, he also publishes a podcast version along with it.
+For every piece he publishes, he also publishes a podcast version along with it.

-Now, either Publico.pt has 27th century text-to-speech (TTS) technology, or he's _actually_ reading them.
-I don't have a problem with that, but I'm _pretty_ sure we could automate that part of the deal on today's age.
+Now, either [Publico](https://www.publico.pt/) has 27th century text-to-speech (TTS) technology, or he's _actually_ reading them.
+I don't have a problem with that, but I'm _pretty_ sure we could automate that part of the process with today's tech.

-And sure, I've heard all the rage about voice cloning services like [ElevenLabs](https://elevenlabs.io/pricing).
-But if you've been following this blog for while, you probably guessed that we're not just going to use an API.
-We'll probably build one from scratch.
+And yeah, I've heard all the rage about voice cloning services like [ElevenLabs](https://elevenlabs.io/pricing).
+But if you've been following this blog for a while, you probably guessed that we're not just gonna use an API.
+We're probably gonna build one from scratch.

-## The engine
+## An engine

-The premise was not simple, but pretty easy to understand.
-I wanted something that transcribed every new article of this blog, using _my own_ voice.
-It needed to be cheap, automatic, and not get in the way of my writing/publishing flow.
+The premise did not appear simple to build, but was easy to understand.
+Something that transcribes every new article of this blog using _my own_ voice.
+It needs to be cheap, seamless, and most importantly, not get in the way.
+Writing is _enough_ work as is.

-[Podcaster](https://github.com/duarteocarmo/podcaster/) is the result.
-It runs 100% on github actions, scans every new blog post in my RSS feed, and uses [XTTS-v2](https://huggingface.co/coqui/XTTS-v2) to transcribe it with a clone of my voice.
-The only thing it needs is a 1 min snippet of my voice.
-I tried [Bark](https://tts.readthedocs.io/en/latest/models/bark.html), and a couple of other models, but this was the only one that made Vittoria come into the room when I was testing things around.
+The result is [podcaster](https://github.com/duarteocarmo/podcaster/).
+It runs 100% on GitHub Actions, it scans every new blog post in my RSS feed and uses [XTTS-v2](https://huggingface.co/coqui/XTTS-v2) to transcribe it.
+The only thing it needs from me is a 1-min audio file.
+I tried [Bark](https://tts.readthedocs.io/en/latest/models/bark.html) and a couple of other models, but this was the only one that made Vittoria come into the room when I was testing things around.

-I wanted the whole thing to run on [Github Actions](https://github.com/duarteocarmo/podcaster/actions).
-But these models are pretty slow when running on CPU.
-Fortunately, I finally took [Modal](https://modal.com) for a spin, and I'm happy to report that the future of serverless GPUs could not look brighter:
+It's not that I hate infrastructure, but I just wanted the whole thing to run on CI.
+But all these TTS models are slow when running on the CPU.
+But instead of embarking on another painful journey through the world of GPU computing, I found [Modal](https://modal.com).
+I'm happy to report that I've regained faith in the future of serverless GPUs:

 ```python
 # define the image